Texan Santa Fe Expedition

-The Texan Santa Fe Expedition was a commercial and military expedition to secure the Republic of Texas's claims to parts of Northern New Mexico for Texas in 1841.
-The expedition was unofficially initiated by the then-President of Texas, Mirabeau B. Lamar, in an attempt to gain control over the lucrative Santa Fe Trail and with the ulterior motive to acquire parts of New Mexico for the Texas Republic.
-The initiative was a major component of Lamar's ambitious plan to turn the fledgling republic into a continental power, which the President believed had to be achieved as quickly as possible to stave off the growing movement demanding the annexation of Texas to the United States.
-Lamar's administration had already started courting the New Mexicans, sending out a commissioner in 1840, and many Texans thought that they might be favorable to the idea of joining the Republic of Texas.
+The expedition was unofficially initiated by the president of Texas, Mirabeau B. Lamar.
+The initiative was a major component of Lamar's ambitious plan to turn the fledgling republic into a continental power, which the president believed had to be achieved as quickly as possible to stave off the growing movement demanding the annexation of Texas to the United States.
+Lamar's administration had already started courting the New Mexicans, sending out a commissioner in 1840.
+Many Texans believed that the New Mexicans would be favorable to the idea of joining the Republic of Texas.

+The expedition was a failure.
+Historian David Lavender called it "one of the most cockeyed ventures in American history."

+The Texans, approximately 320 in number, surrendered to the superior forces of New Mexican governor Manuel Armijo.
+The captives were marched 2000 mile south to Veracruz, Mexico.
+They were released in 1842 and made their way back to Texas and the United States.